heli-xu/findSVI/README.md

   documentation](https://www.atsdr.cdc.gov/placeandhealth/svi/data_documentation_download.html)
   for each year-state pair at the same geography level.

 In most cases, `find_svi()` would be the easiest option.
-If you have more customized requests for census data retrieval (e.g., different geography level for each year-state pair, multiple states for one year), you can process individual entry using the following:
+If you’d like to include simple feature geometry or have more customized requests for census data retrieval (e.g., different geography level for each year-state pair, multiple states for one year), you can process individual entry using the following:

 - `get_census_data()`: retrieves US census data (Census API key required);